Offshore Talk

 Integrations: How Servers Talk to Couriers and Partners

-API Gateways & Connection Pools
+API Gateways and Connection Pools

-Queueing & Retry Logic
+Queueing and Retry Logic

-Normalization & Mapping
+Normalization and Mapping

 Real-World Example: A Tracking Lookup Flow